pocomane/brewed-in-the-apocalypse/bita.md

 obviously now you need to find another way to reach your destination.
 ```

-__Assign an harm__ - when you, the scenarist, have to assign an harm, chose one or few words
-that represent physical injuries, mental stress, or any other negative
-condition that make sense for the setting; the target protagonist adds such
-harm to eir character sheet.
-Obviously the chosen harm must follow by the
-fiction, ant they will cause effects in the fiction.

-The harms may never be used to give a bonus to an action.
-If it would help the
-protagonists to reach their goals, it is simply ignored.

-The harms can be removed when something related happen in the fiction, as
-explained in the __Remove an harm__ move.

 __Make the worst happen__ when the characters ignore a problematic
 situation for too much time or when they give you the perfect opportunity, you,
 the scenarist, can do one or two from the following list: